-- Connect your computer and Apple TV or AirPort Express to the same Wi-Fi network.
+- Connect your computer, Apple TV, AirPort Express, or other AirPlay-enabled accessory to the same Wi-Fi network.

-- Click to the right of the volume slider in iTunes.
+- To the right of the volume slider in iTunes, click .
 You'll see this icon only when you have an AirPlay-enabled device on the same Wi-Fi network.
 In a smaller iTunes window, you might see instead of the volume slider.
 Click to see available AirPlay-enabled devices.

 - Tap the name of the device you want to stream content to.
-You'll see icons of a TV screen or speaker next to each device so you know what type of content you can stream.
+You'll see icons of a TV screen or a speaker next to each device to indicate the type of content you can stream.

-- Make sure that you have the latest version of iTunes and Apple TV software.
+- Check that you have the latest version of iTunes and Apple TV software.

-- Connect both devices to the same Wi-Fi network.
+- Connect your computer and your other device to the same Wi-Fi network.
 If you're using Ethernet, connect both devices to the same router or hub.
-If you're using Wi-Fi and Ethernet, connect your AirPlay device to the same router that your computer is using for Wi-Fi.
+If you're using both Wi-Fi and Ethernet, connect your AirPlay device to the same router that your computer uses for Wi-Fi.

 - Restart your computer, AirPlay device, and network router.